-If you found ACHMA VISB BILL PYMNT on your bank statement, checking account, debit-card activity, or financial records, it is most commonly associated with a Verizon Wireless bill payment.
+If you found ACHMA VISB, ACHMA VISB BILL PYMNT, or ACHMA VISB bill payment on your bank statement, checking account, debit-card activity, or financial records, it is most commonly associated with a Verizon Wireless bill payment.

 The abbreviated description can be confusing because it does not clearly display the Verizon name.
-In many cases, it represents a one-time or automatic electronic payment applied to a Verizon mobile, wireless internet, or related account.
+In many cases, it represents a one-time or automatic electronic payment applied to a Verizon mobile, wireless internet, business wireless, or related Verizon account.

 Consumer Reports and Experiences

 Some consumers recognize the payment after comparing it with their My Verizon payment history.
-Others discover that it was initiated through Auto Pay, an online bill-payment option, or by another person authorized to manage the Verizon account.
+Others discover that it was initiated through Verizon Auto Pay, a one-time online payment, the My Verizon app, a Verizon business account, or by another person authorized to manage the Verizon account.

-ACHMA VISB BILL PYMNT appears to be an electronic bill-payment descriptor commonly used for payments made to Verizon Wireless.
+ACHMA VISB appears to be an abbreviated electronic payment descriptor most commonly reported with Verizon Wireless bill payments.

 The transaction may be connected to: